xrstf/rudi/pkg/builtin/rudifunc/docs/func.md

 Since defining a new function is a side effect, `func` must always be used with the bang modifier (`func!`).
 The behaviour of Rudi programs that use `func` without the bang modifier is undefined.

+Functions can contain an arbitrary number of expressions, which will be evaluated in sequence and share a single context.
+This means user-defined functions form a "sub-program" the same way the [`do`](core-do.md) function does.

 ## Examples